 6.)
-If involved, a lawyer is not allowed to speak during any interviews or during any hearings and is not allowed to directly address anyone involved in the procedure.
+If involved, Title IX lawyers are not allowed to speak during any interviews or during any hearings and is not allowed to directly address anyone involved in the procedure.
 All communications (verbal or written) must come directly from the student.

 - Incapacitation Due to Alcohol and/or Drugs